-For this reason, we routinely notify the Study Skills Coordinator/Assistant Academic Dean of students we know to be diagnosed with Attention Deficit Disorder, unless specifically asked not to do so.
+For this reason, we routinely notify the Study Skills Coordinator/Director of Academic Support of students we know to be diagnosed with Attention Deficit Disorder, unless specifically asked not to do so.
 We have found that sharing this information is useful to the student and expected by parents.

 In the dormitory setting, we feel it is necessary at times to notify the adults responsible for the dormitory if stimulant medications are used.
 Specifically, the Advisor, the Faculty Resident and the Associate Faculty Resident may be notified if a student is taking stimulant medication.